Covid 19 Update

 Complete secure "Publications Order Form" online.

-Complete and print "Publications Order Form" and mail it with a check (payable to UW Law School) to:
+Complete and print "Publications Order Form," then mail it with a check payable to UW Law School to:

 UW Law School